mangiucugna/json_repair/README.md

-This simple package can be used to repair a broken json file.
+This simple package can be used to fix an invalid json string.
 To know all cases in which this package will work, check out the unit test.

 Inspired by https://github.com/josdejong/jsonrepair